buresjan/shapeshifter/README.md

 # Shapeshifter

 Shapeshifter is a script-oriented playground for rapid experimentation with optimization-driven lattice Boltzmann method (LBM) simulations.
-The repository wires together four internal submodules:
+The repository wires together four internal submodules (the first three cover the default 2D workflow; `meshgen` extends it to 3D voxel pipelines):

 - [`submodules/optilb/`](submodules/optilb/) – optimization problems and solvers used to drive geometry updates.
 - [`submodules/lb2dgeom/`](submodules/lb2dgeom/) – parametric 2D geometry generation utilities for LBM domains.